-You must not engage in conduct that is calculated to impede or disrupt the consideration of a matter under the Procedures.
+9.6 You must not engage in conduct that is calculated to impede or disrupt the consideration of a matter under the Procedures.

-- 8.7 You must comply with a reasonable and lawful request made by a person exercising a function under the Procedures.
-A failure to make a written or oral submission invited under the Procedures will not constitute a breach of this clause. - 8.8 You must comply with a practice ruling made by the Office under the Procedures.
+- 9.7 You must comply with a reasonable and lawful request made by a person exercising a function under the Procedures.
+A failure to make a written or oral submission invited under the Procedures will not constitute a breach of this clause. - 9.8 You must comply with a practice ruling made by the Office under the Procedures. - 9.9 Where you are a councillor or the general manager, you must comply with any council resolution requiring you to take action as a result of a breach of this code.